 Mobile Phone, Camera, Internet and Social Networking Policy

-E-safety encompasses not only the internet but also wireless communications including mobile phones, cameras, web-cams, ipads and pc tablets.
-There are many opportunities to learn from the internet and we use a PC, a kindle and children’s cameras to access games, take photographs and learn about technology.
-My daughter has her own laptop locked away in her bedroom which is not accessible to the children and she does not use our PC downstairs.
-We do not have any other apparatus at home that can access the internet (such as the Xbox).
+E-safety encompasses not only the internet but also wireless communications including mobile phones, cameras, webcams, iPads, watches, pc tablets and any other electronic devices with imaging and sharing capabilities.
+There are many opportunities to learn from the internet and we use a PC (which is password protected) and a kindle to access games, take photographs and learn about technology.
+The Kindle is programmed for children under the age of 12 with password protection.
+My daughter Zoë has her own laptop, locked away in her bedroom which is not accessible to the children, and she does not use our PC downstairs.

-As part of my Safeguarding procedure, I always carry a mobile phone with me.
-This enables me to contact or be contacted by children’s parents/carers throughout the day as well as enabling me to be able to make emergency phone calls if this is necessary.
+As part of our Safeguarding procedure, I always carry a mobile phone with me.
+This enables me to contact or be contacted by children’s parents/carers throughout the day as well as enabling me to be able to make emergency phone calls if necessary.

-With all emerging technologies there is also the potential for misuse.
-Risks associated with user interactive services include: cyber bullying, grooming and potential abuse, identity theft and exposure to inappropriate.
+With all emerging technologies, there is also the potential for misuse.
+Risks associated with user interactive services include cyber bullying, grooming and potential abuse, identity theft and exposure to inappropriate content.
 It is my duty to make sure that the children in my care are not subjected to any of these.

 Procedure

 I keep up to date with local and national e-safety awareness issues regarding existing and emerging technologies.
-I receive emails from Kidsmart.org.uk who have a very informative website on being smart on the internet for parents/carers and children.
-The government has a very useful document with advice on child internet safety.
-Another good code to remember is:
+I receive emails from childnet.com who have a very informative website on being smart on the internet for parents/carers and children.
+The government also have a very useful website at UK Council for Internet Safety - GOV.UK (www.gov.uk) which is regularly updated.

-The PC is situated in the playroom in full view of myself and the other children.
+The PC is situated in the quiet room in full view of myself and the other children.
 It is locked with a password (that only I know) when not in use.
-The children ask me before using the PC, Kindle or cameras.
+The children ask me before using the PC, laptop or Kindle.
 In this way I can keep an eye on what they are looking at and taking part in at all times.
 If I think they are playing an inappropriate game etc I intervene immediately.

-Photographs are taken either using my mobile phone or the children’s camera.
-The images are transferred to my computer each evening and deleted from my mobile phone and digital camera immediately after they are transferred.
+Photographs are taken using my mobile phone.
+The images are transferred to my computer each evening and deleted from my mobile phone immediately after they are transferred.

-I am registered with the Information Commissioners’s Office as a Data Controller under the Data Protection Act 1998.
-My registration number is Z6917502.
+I am registered with the Information Commissioners’ Office as Data Controllers under the Data Protection Act 1998 under registration number is Z6917502

 Children’s use of mobile phones and other internet connected devices

-Children are discouraged from using their mobile phones and other electronic devices that connect to the internet at my house.
+Children are discouraged from using their mobile phones and other electronic devices that connect to the internet at my setting.
 I have little control over who they are speaking to or what they are watching when they use equipment that they bring from home.
 This also puts the youngest children at risk of seeing something that is not age appropriate.
-If a child needs to bring their mobile phone for emergency reasons I ask them to keep them safely in their own personal bag only to be used in an emergency.
+If a child needs to bring their mobile phone for emergency reasons, I ask them to keep the phone safely in their own personal bag and only to be used in an emergency.

-If I see a child misusing their mobile phones or other electronic devices I ask them to put it away in their personal bags, will discuss this with the parents when they collect and agree upon whether the child may bring the piece of equipment to my house again.
+If I see a child misusing their mobile phone or other electronic devices, I ask them to put it away in their personal bag.
+I will discuss this with the parents when they collect and we will agree upon whether the child may bring the piece of equipment to my setting again.

 Reporting online concerns about possible abuse

-If I believe inappropriate behaviour has occurred (here, at children’s homes or whilst out) including potentially illegal/abusive content or activity, including child sexual abusive images and online grooming I will report these concerns to the Internet Watch Foundation at www.iwf.org.uk and Child Exploitation and Online Protection Centre (CEOP).
+If I believe inappropriate behaviour has occurred (either here, at children’s homes or whilst out), including potentially illegal/abusive content or activity, including child sexual abusive images and online grooming; I will report these concerns to the Internet Watch Foundation at www.iwf.org.uk.
 I will never investigate the material myself.
 Law enforcement agencies and the service provider may need to take urgent steps to locate the child and/or remove the content from the internet.

 Useful websites